robertaalidori/CE1_Alidori_Chinello_Picardi/README.md

 - "02_recoded_data" - cleaned and recoded datasets used for analysis
 - "03_analysis" — statistical analysis
 - "04_plots"" - graphical outputs used in the final report
-- "05_output" - rdm file with the final report
+- "05_output" - rmd file with the final report

 WARNING: The data in the "01_raw_data" folder is not included in this repository due to its size.
 Please, when consulting this project, upload the file ESS9.csv in the "01_raw_data" folder.
 The file can be downloaded from the ESS website: https://www.europeansocialsurvey.org/data/download.html?file=ESS9e02_1.zip